 Yet this verse is not an unbridled invitation for humans to kill and eat as many creatures as they please.
 Contrasting with Genesis 1, the permission to eat meat notably omits the observation that God saw that it was ‘good’.
 In fact the concession of Genesis 9 is rather presented as a lamentation: “The fear and dread of you shall rest on every animal of the earth, and on every bird of the air, on everything that creeps on the ground, and on all the fish of the sea”.
 God qualifies the permission to slaughter animals for food with a stern caution: “For your own lifeblood, I will surely require a reckoning: from every animal I will require it and from human beings, each one for the blood of another” (Gen 9:5).

-Whilst permission is given to eat flesh in principle (although detailed and strict regulations were established around the consuming of flesh), surely even the most impassioned BBQ lover may begin to shift uncomfortably at the thought of God demanding a “reckoning” for every animal life taken!
+Whilst permission is given to eat flesh in principle (although detailed and strict regulations were later established around the consuming of flesh), surely even the most impassioned BBQ lover may begin to shift uncomfortably at the thought of God demanding a “reckoning” for every animal life taken!

 This startling warning underlines the fact that eating flesh is not part of God’s original intentions for creation.
 Indeed, it is one of a number of regretful activities (e.g. the keeping of slaves, permission for the Israelites to take women in war, capital punishment, etc) which Jesus referred to as “not so in the beginning” (Matthew 19:8), that is to say, permitted but only because of “our hardness of heart”.
 This tension surrounding meat eating is key to understanding what sort of meat might have been found on Jesus’ plate.